-Once you have completed the detox, you’ll begin the therapeutic sessions with the help of the clinical team.
+Our clinical team will begin to guide you, once you’ve completed your detox, through the start of your therapy.
 It is important for you to understand why you became addicted in the first place, so you’ll be taking part in group Cognitive Behavioural Therapy or one-on-one counselling.

 In the final seven days in rehab you should expect the following…

 During the final week, if not before, your provider will probably plan precautions against relapsing, together with other support.

 You’ll be helped, in this way, back towards your life outside residential care and allow you to plan ahead to prevent any triggers which may cause a relapse.

 Who Is a Good Candidate For Rehab?

 People who are serious about their long term recovery will benefit from rehab.

 This usually means they've been round in the circle of abusing alcohol or substances several times, seen and borne the negative consequences, and know there must be another way - but need help to achieve this.

 Rehab is for people who know that there is a way through this and who are willing to undertake the effort necessary to achieve this, and who are willing to fully detox then take part in the counselling and therapies which follow afterwards.

 Rehab will reward those who accept full responsibility for getting their lives back on track and who understand that only their own will can achieve this.